 I have loaded 11 bn triples into Dgraph version v20.11 and it worked great with 32 GB RAM, so memory is much better now. - Enrico Minack, G-Research

 Want to watch a demo?
 Tejas showcased Lambda in Slash GraphQL at our recent community call.

 Dgraph v20.11 improves performance, makes everything faster, plus gives you the features you’ve been asking for.
 Even better?
 It’s all open source.
 Download Dgraph now and start using these new features.
 Need to learn Dgraph or GraphQL?
 Check out our recently-launched learn site for everything you need to go from beginner to adept in less than 4 hours.

 We want to pause and thank our incredible community.
 You’re the reason we know what people want, plus we get so excited to give you fun surprises and things we think you’ll like.
 Be sure to join the conversation!

-Finally, if you don’t want to worry about deploying Dgraph yourself, be sure to check out our fully-managed solutions.
-Slash GraphQL is a fully-managed GraphQL backend service that lets you start building your apps within minutes.
-Slash Enterprise is hosted Dgraph, built for enterprise-level companies looking to scale your business, not your DevOps budget.
+Finally, if you don’t want to worry about deploying Dgraph yourself, be sure to check out our fully-managed solution: Dgraph Cloud is a fully-managed graph database service that lets you start building your apps within minutes, so you can scale your business, not your DevOps budget.